bp/resqpy/docs/CONTRIBUTING.rst

       pip install --editable .[tests,docs]

    Be sure to execute the above command from the top level of the repository.
-   The full stop ``.`` instructs pip to find the python package in the current working directory.
+   The full stop ``.`` instructs pip to find the Python package in the current working directory.

 3. Make a Pull Request